mattdesl/html5-match2/readme.md

-## Open Source HTML5 Game
+## Share^2

-An open source game that uses HTML5 canvas for rendering.
+**Share^2** (or "Share Squared") is an open source match-two game that uses HTML5 canvas for rendering.
 It uses CreateJS suite for various utilities, including pre-loading, sound, rendering organization, and more.

 You can play the game live here:
 http://mattdesl.github.io/html5-match2/